vumanskyi/yii2-opengraph/README.md

 If you want to add own configuration or override some tag, you must implement **umanskyi31\opengraph\Configuration** and add to Yii container.
 Some example you can find here **umanskyi31\opengraph\OpenGraphConfiguration**

 --------------------------------------------
-If you have any issue please let me know [issue](https://github.com/vumanskyi/yii2-opengraph/issues)
+If you have any [issue](https://github.com/vumanskyi/yii2-opengraph/issues) please let me know.